Menu

 2. Order bridal gown & schedule fittings.

-3. Reserve photographer, videographer and DJ.
+3. Reserve photographer, videographer and professional DJ.

 4. Apply for the marriage licence & schedule blood tests.